 You will want to consider any potential attorneys' expertise level, including years of practice and past results.
 A good criminal defense attorney may be able to help you by reducing the charges, for example, from a felony to a misdemeanor.
 Another goal could be to minimize the severity of the punishment, such as trying to obtain probation in place of active time.
 An attorney with experience can accurately advise you when it might be in your best interest to accept a plea bargain, and when you are better served by devising a defense strategy for trial.

-Mr. Pearson’s extensive time in criminal practice allows him to fully understand the repercussions of, and to vigorously represent clients with complex felony cases including drug possession and drug trafficking.
+Mr. Pearson has spent extensive time in criminal practice.
+This allows him to fully understand the repercussions of, and to vigorously represent clients with complex felony cases.
+He is versed in drug possession and drug trafficking.
 He also handles appeals, Motions for Appropriate Relief (MARs), and criminal record expunctions.

 "Mr. Pearson is excellent!
 I would definitely recommend him to anyone, very reasonable on his price.
 And you get what you pay for.
 He treats you more like a friend than a client.
 He means what he says.
 He's trustworthy and just plain good at what he does.
 He got me probation out of my second felony charge.
 There's so much more I can say about him.
 But I'd rather have you find out for yourself." -- J. E.